ryancarnegie/ryancarnegie/README.md

 ### Hi there 👋

 My name is Ryan and I'm a BCIT Computer Systems Technology student from Vancouver.
-I live in Vancouver and you can contact me via LinkedIn.
+I can be contacted via LinkedIn.

 🔭 I’m currently working on my personal portfolio website!